dotnet/docs/docs/framework/windows-workflow-foundation/programming.md

  Topics that describes the system-provided activities available in Windows Workflow Foundation (WF).

  [Windows Workflow Foundation Data Model](data-model.md)
- Topics that describe variables, arguments and expressions in [!INCLUDE[wf1](../../../includes/wf1-md.md)].
+ Topics that describe variables, arguments and expressions in WF.

  [Waiting for Input in a Workflow](waiting-for-input-in-a-workflow.md)
  Topics that describes how to use bookmarks and messaging activities.